 What brought me to this city?
 I realize I have few memories of it.
 After seeing countless temples, my brain turned passive and ignored details.
 Ayutthaya is a lovely place if only I'd paid more attention to it.

 To explore the city, you can either rent a bike or hire a tuk-tuk, which is more expensive if you're traveling alone.
 I attempted to get on a bike, but my lack of experience betrayed me.
 I ended up walking around the city under the scorching heat.

 Hours later, I met a man driving a tuk-tuk who offered to take me to the temples.
 My budget was tight, so I negotiated the price until we came to an agreement.

 He told me he used to work in Singapore as a driver but missed Thailand so much that he decided to come home.
 The intolerable heat made it difficult to focus on our conversation, so I only remember pieces of it.

 There weren't a lot of things to do at night.
 The house I stayed was two minutes from one of the famous evening markets in Ayutthaya.
 The smell of fried fish and spices filled the air.
 I bounced from one stall to the next, nibbling on bite-sized food until I was satisfied.

 When it was time to go, the owner of the house drove me to the train station.
-She didn't ask me money for the ride, and once again, it restored my faith in humanity.
-Everyone I encountered in Thailand was nice.
-They smiled a lot, were curious, and always wanted to help when needed.
+She didn't ask me money for the ride.
+Everyone I encountered in Thailand seemed nice: they smiled a lot, were curious, and always wanted to help when needed.

 The train arrived, and I said goodbye to the city as quickly as I said hello.